MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

 /// A continuation of the ICoreWebView2FrameInfo interface.
 [uuid(a7a7e150-e2ca-11ed-b5ea-0242ac120002), object, pointer_default(unique)]
 interface ICoreWebView2FrameInfo2 : ICoreWebView2FrameInfo {
-  /// The parent `FrameInfo`. `ParentFrameInfo` will only be populated when obtained
+  /// This frame's parent frame's `FrameInfo`. `ParentFrameInfo` will only be
-  /// via calling `CoreWebView2ProcessInfo.AssociatedFrameInfos`.
+  /// populated when obtained via calling
+  /// `CoreWebView2ProcessInfo.AssociatedFrameInfos`.
   /// `CoreWebView2FrameInfo` objects obtained via `CoreWebView2.ProcessFailed` will
   /// always have a `null` `ParentFrameInfo`.
 This property is also `null` for the
   /// top most document in the WebView2 which has no parent frame.